natechuchu/finger-jams/README.md

 So I decided to create a virtual instrument - an instrument that can be played anywhere, anytime, completely hassle-free!
 All it requires is a free set of hands and your imagination.

 ## ✨ Features
+- MediaPipe for hand recognition
+- OpenCV for live input at 60 fps
+- HandData class used to collect, delete, and store saved landmarks
+- Custom Data pipeline to normalize position, scale, alignment, rotation, and handness
+- Feature engineering for angles between fingers
+- Deep Neural Network trained on 65 features to classify 7 gestures
+- Refined model through dropout, early stopping, mini-batch gradient descent

 ## Data Pipeline
 ### Collection